 - Work-related vehicles

-Regardless of the type of accident in which you suffered your injuries, our attorneys can investigate the facts of the claim and build a strong case for granting maximum compensation for your recovery.
+Regardless of the type of accident, our Cherry Hill attorneys can investigate the facts of the claim and build a strong case for granting maximum compensation for your recovery.

 Under New Jersey law (N.J.
 Stat. § 39:5H-10), rideshare companies are required to provide automobile insurance for accidents involving their vehicles.
-This coverage plays a pivotal role in injury claims related to rideshare accidents.
-If you are a passenger in a rideshare vehicle and you sustain injuries in an accident, then you may have the right to pursue a case against the rideshare company if the accident was due to your driver’s fault.
+This coverage plays a pivotal role in rideshare accident injury claims.
+Suppose you are a passenger in a rideshare vehicle and you sustain injuries in an accident.
+In that case, you may have the right to pursue a case against the rideshare company if the accident was due to your driver’s fault.
 Alternatively, if another driver caused the accident, then you can file a claim against that driver’s insurance.

 Our lawyers have experience dealing with rideshare accident claims.
 They will act as your advocates and will speak with the rideshare company and its insurers on your behalf.
 Our attorneys can also guide you in the interplay between rideshare insurance and personal insurance coverage, counseling you on your options and offering their opinions on the right next steps.